paavininanda/language-translation/GSoC2017-PLT-DevelopmentUpdate.md

 ## Using CanCanCan

 1. [ ] Articles posted by any user is approved by volunteers/admin.
 If the volunteer/admin doesn't approve of the article, he/she may delete it.
-(Yet to test this as admin panel not working)

 2. [ ] Any user can edit a photo(article).
 (Contributor can't edit Language)

 3. [ ] Only admin approves the signed up contributors to log into the application.
-(Yet to test this as admin panel not working)

 4. [x] All permissions to admin.